asdhamidi/blog-api/README.md

 ## License

-This project is licensed under...
-I don't know which license.
-Use it, don't use it, I couldn't care less.
+This project is licensed under... well, no specific license.
+Feel free to use it however you like.
+Consider it public domain—use it, modify it, share it, or just ignore it.